Mental Health Intensive

 A Customized Plan

-Together, we’ll build a customized treatment plan, which includes your key patterns, and specific recommended treatments to address them.
+Together, we’ll build a customized treatment plan, which includes your key patterns, and recommended treatments.
 This treatment plan will be our guide throughout the next phase of the program.

 Treatment & Refinement

 Through group work and individual therapy, you’ll make progress toward your goals.
-Monthly treatment reviews will allow us to check in and see what’s working, refine our approach, and adjust treatment and targets as needs change.
+Treatment reviews will allow us to see what’s working, refine our approach, and adjust as needs change.

 The Discovery Phase